Vacuum | Definition, Etymology, Synonyms & Antonyms

 How is a vacuum cleaner able to remove dirt and debris?

-A vacuum cleaner creates a partial vacuum by using a fan to generate low pressure, which draws in air and particles from the surrounding area.
+It creates partial vacuums by using a fan to generate low pressure, which draws in air and particles from the surrounding area.
 The collected particles are then trapped in a filter or dustbin.

-What is the significance of vacuum in space exploration?
+What is the significance of a vacuum in space exploration?

 Why do objects fall in a vacuum?